-Code Grade Description S Ungraded pass The student has completed work that meets all the requirements and level of performance as prescribed.
-UN Ungraded fail The student has failed to complete work that meets all the requirements and/or level of performance as required
+Code Grade Description c Ungraded pass The student has completed work that meets all the requirements and 5 Oligraded pass level of performance as prescribed.
+UN Ungraded fail The student has failed to complete work that meets all the requirements UN Oligiaded fall and/or level of performance as required

+Warning: uncontrolled when printed.
+Original Issue:

-Original Issue: Amended by the Policy Committee Approved by the Academic Board:
+Reviewed by Policy Committee (PC) Approved by Academic Board (AB):